noaione/yuusha-shoukan-ln/sources/v08/chapter2.md

 With a slightly bashful smile, Sieg-san spreads out the delicious-looking bento.
 Mini hamburger steaks, egg salad, and simple sandwiches...
 All of them looked delicious...
 Or rather, all of the food lined up were my favorites, so embarrassing it may be, I felt excited.
-How should I say this… Bento boxes have a strange excitement to them, and being within their boxes strangely makes them look so much better than when they’re normally on the plate.
+How should I say this...
+Bento boxes have a strange excitement to them, and being within their boxes strangely makes them look so much better than when they’re normally on the plate.

 [Thank you for the food.]